soulwing/wildfly-jgroups-aws-ping/README.md

 Required IAM Policy
 -------------------

-AWS_PING uses the AWS API to collect EC2 instance metadata this requires an IAM policy.
+AWS_PING uses the AWS API to collect EC2 instance metadata.
+This requires an IAM policy that allows access to the `ec2:Describe*` actions.

 ``` json
 {